Kitware/VERACore/README.rst

 Licensing
 ----------------------------------------

-VERACore is provided as an open source solution and follow the free software __Apache Software License__
+VERACore is provided as an open source solution and follows the `Apache Software License <https://github.com/Kitware/VERACore/blob/master/LICENSE>`_